Nandipha996/Anomaly-Detection-Research/meta/preprocessing_charter.md

 Planned outputs:

 * `data/processed/aiops_kpi/aiops_kpi_full.csv`
-* `aiops_kpi_train.csv`, `aiops_kpi_val.csv`, `aiops_kpi_test.csv`.
+* `aiops_kpi_train.csv`, `aiops_kpi_validation.csv`, `aiops_kpi_test.csv`

 (This section will be updated once preprocessing is actually run.)

 ---

-## 6. Cross-case story so far – linking Ambient and NYC taxi
+## 6. Cross-case story so far – linking the four case studies

-This section captures the **ongoing narrative** of the research as each case study moves through preprocessing.
+This section captures the ongoing narrative of the research as each case study moves through preprocessing.

 ### 6.1 Ambient temperature (Case A) – controlled environment with sensor issues

-* Represents a **managed physical environment** (building/room) where temperature must stay within safe bounds.
+* Represents a managed physical environment (building/room) where temperature must stay within safe bounds.
 * Anomalies capture:

   * a short warm spike, and
   * a longer shift to a different baseline (regime change).
-* Preprocessing decisions (Celsius conversion, anomaly-based split boundaries, standardised values) emphasise:
+* Preprocessing decisions (Celsius conversion, anomaly-based split boundaries, standardised values) emphasise interpretability and clear chronological separation between normal behaviour and later drift/anomalies.

-  * interpretability in a South African context, and
-  * clear separation between pre-failure normal behaviour and later drift/anomalies.
-* This dataset serves as a compact demonstration of **drift and rare sensor-type failures** in a relatively simple univariate series.

 ### 6.2 NYC taxi (Case B) – operational demand with strong seasonality

-* Represents a **dynamic service-demand signal** with clear daily/weekly structure.
+* Represents a dynamic service-demand signal with clear daily/weekly structure.
-* Anomalies are linked to specific event periods (holidays, storms, etc.) and sit on top of strong recurring patterns.
+* Anomalies align with event periods (holidays, storms, disruptions) on top of a strongly recurring baseline.
-* Calendar-based splits (train on July–October, validate on November–December, test on January) align with:

-  * operator intuition (thinking in months), and
-  * the goal of testing models on **later months with different event patterns and seasonal phases**.
-* Standardised `value_scaled` allows comparison of demand behaviour across splits and eventually across case studies, without raw units dominating optimisation.
+* Calendar-based splits align with an intuitive operational interpretation while preserving strict chronology.

+### 6.3 CPU utilisation (Case C) – infrastructure performance under misconfiguration

+* Represents infrastructure performance where sustained regime changes and tail-end instability can occur under misconfiguration.
+* Labelled anomalies occur near the end of the series, motivating a regime-informed split design.
+* A baseline reference window and threshold-based regime detection are used to set defensible boundary timestamps.
+* A minimum test-duration constraint is required to prevent the end-of-series evaluation window from collapsing.

-### 6.3 How A and B jointly support the research aim
+### 6.4 How A, B, and C jointly support the research aim

-Together, Ambient A and NYC taxi B already provide:
+Together, Ambient (A), NYC taxi (B), and CPU utilisation (C) provide:

-* Two distinct types of **business-relevant time series**:

-  * environmental control (ambient temperature), and
-  * urban mobility demand (NYC taxi).
-* Contrasting anomaly structures:

-  * regime shift vs. isolated events on a strongly seasonal baseline.
-* A shared, fully implemented preprocessing pipeline:

-  * identical core schema,
-  * chronological splits designed with anomalies and drift in mind,
-  * `value_scaled` based on train-only statistics,
-  * clear saved artefacts (full + splits) ready for baselines and diffusion models.
+* distinct business-relevant signals spanning physical environment control, service demand, and infrastructure performance,
+* contrasting anomaly structures (regime changes, event-driven anomalies, and misconfiguration-driven instability), and
+* a shared preprocessing pipeline (common schema, chronological splitting, train-only scaling, and saved full-plus-split artefacts).

-As CPU (Case C) and AIOps KPI (Case D) are brought into the same pipeline, this narrative will extend to:
+As the AIOps KPI (D) is brought into the same pipeline, the portfolio will cover:

-* infrastructure performance under misconfiguration (CPU), and
-* service-level KPIs with dense incident windows (AIOps),
+* dense incident windows,
+* higher anomaly rates relative to NAB cases,
+* and concept drift patterns under operational disturbance,

-creating a portfolio of four case studies that collectively test diffusion-based anomaly detection across different **operational domains, sampling resolutions, and drift patterns**, all under a consistent preprocessing and evaluation framework.
+supporting comparative evaluation of diffusion-based anomaly detection across different domains, sampling resolutions, and drift structures under a consistent preprocessing framework.